Illumina (ILMN)

 Illumina Trailing 12-Month Free Cash Flow Margin

-Illumina’s free cash flow clocked in at $208 million in Q1, equivalent to a 20% margin.
-This result was good as its margin was 16.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Illumina’s free cash flow clocked in at $267 million in Q4, equivalent to a 23% margin.
+The company’s cash profitability regressed as it was 7.3 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
+Long-term trends trump temporary fluctuations.

 10. Return on Invested Capital (ROIC)